Cub-Stuff!

 What Happens?

 Generally, on the first night we have an Opening Ceremony, with Closing Ceremony on the final night, (both have some entertainment included).
 In between are three days and 2 nights of fun & excitement.
 Activities may include crafts, games, sports adventure and challenges.
 Then on the final day we pack up and head home.
+Travel to and from Cuboree is via coach from a point local to home.

 Leader Information.